-According to university policies, application materials submitted to the Graduate School become property of Clemson University and are not returned.
-However, as a courtesy, portfolios will be returned at the conclusion of the application cycle (in May) if accompanied by a pre-paid, self-addressed return envelope.
+According to university policies, application materials submitted become property of Clemson University and are not returned.
+However, as a courtesy, portfolios will be returned at the conclusion of the application cycle (between May and August) if accompanied by a pre-paid, self-addressed return envelope.
 The School of Architecture will not provide postage, track packages, or be responsible for loss or damage.

 Unofficial and Official Transcripts: An "unofficial" transcript is a transcript or degree progress report that is issued to the student by their university's registrar; it may also be a transcript or degree progress print-out accessed by the student through their university's online student information system.
 Applicants are required to attach/upload such a document to their online application as a PDF.
 An "official" transcript is one sent directly from the registrar of the applicant's prior institutions to Clemson University's Graduate School.
 If an applicant is offered admission and desires to matriculate, admission will be conditional until an official transcript is received.
 See additional information below.

 US Applicants: As indicated below and in the online application, the online application requires that you upload/attach an unofficial copy (issued to student) of your undergraduate or Bachelor's degree transcript, and any other degree-granting transcripts, to the online application.
 If you are offered admission, you will be required to have an official transcript sent directly from the Registrar of your prior degree-granting institution to Clemson University Graduate Admissions.